matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 yarn add -D typescript ts-node ethers zksync-web3 hardhat @matterlabs/hardhat-zksync-solc @matterlabs/hardhat-zksync-deploy
 ```

-Please note, that currently typescript is reqiured by zkSync plugins.
+Please note, that currently typescript is required by zkSync plugins.

 Create the `hardhat.config.ts` file and paste the following code there: